Mohammed Indimi

 Mohammed Indimi OFR (born 12 August 1947) is a Nigerian businessman and philanthropist.
 He is the founder and chairman of Oriental Energy Resources (OER), a privately held Nigerian oil exploration and production company.
-As of June 2021, his net worth was estimated at US$1.5 billion.
+As of October 2023, his net worth was estimated at US$500 million by Forbes.
+His net worth plummeted due to crashing oil prices as well as the floating of the Naira.